dluciano/snap/README.md

-# snap
+# Snap
-The snap card game
+The Snap Card Game

-Terms:
+Foders:
 - Clients: it contains three projects.
 First, the console app, then a REST API project that has some endpoints to get the room, players of the system and lastly the game itself WIP (work in progress)
 - The core: it contains the logic of the game.
 - Gamesharp: a library to manage game rooms and player turns.
 WIP